Implementation Status

 - Satellites report status every 30 seconds

-- Used for: Health monitoring, capacity planning
+- Used for: Health monitoring, capacity planning, satellite URL updates

 - Satellites emit events when actions occur, batched every 3 seconds